gchq/Palisade-services/resource-service/README.md

 * `POST /api/resource`
     - accepts an `x-request-token` `String` header, any number of extra headers, and a `ResourceRequest` body
-    - returns a `ResourceResponse` for each resource found.
-This response contains the userId, resourceId, context, user and resource.
+    - returns an ACCEPTED to indicate the request has been written to the upstream 'user' topic

-## Example JSON Request
+### Example JSON Request

 ```
 curl -X POST api/resource -H "content-type: application/json" --data \